Skip to content

 Simple and not at all Java-damaged interface for table detection.

-Source code in src/paves/tables.py
+Source code in src/paves/tables/detectors.py

 39